ghartsel/GX-Kernel/content/api.md

 as much as possible without the affected task.

-If a fatal-type fault is detected in the kernel domain or in hardware on which the kernel is dependent, system integrity cannot be guaranteed and a STOP instruction is executed.
+If a fatal-type fault is detected in the kernel domain or in hardware on which the kernel is dependent, system integrity can't be guaranteed and a STOP instruction is executed.
 Upon reset, the fault is signaled to the fault handler task, if one was defined.